-Action plan aims to help architects tackle the 'spaghetti' of product information and realise the circular potential of fibre cement facades
+Action plan aims to help architects access product information and realise the circular potential of fibre cement facades

 Constructions solutions company Etex has set out 2030 environmental targets for its fibre cement cladding brand Equitone.